-Fine tune the rule: If the air in your house is particularly dry, water more often (every five days) and in a humid environment, water every ten days.
+Fine tune the rule: If the air in your house is particularly dry, water an air plant more often (every five days) and in a humid environment, water every ten days.

 Step 1: Fill a basin, bowl, or sink with water and dunk your air plants.

-Step 2: After ten minutes, remove the plants from the water and spread them on a towel to dry.
+Step 2: After 10 minutes, remove the plants from the water and spread them on a towel to dry.

-Be particularly careful with bulbous tillandsia (you will recognize them because they have visible bulbs at their bases) because if they get waterlogged, they will rot.
+Be particularly careful with bulbous tillandsias (you will recognize them because they have visible bulbs at their bases) because if they get waterlogged, they will rot.